betatim/TimsHome/content/pages/science.md

 electron over previous algorithms.
 These are the most precise WZ and ZZ cross section measurements at sqrt(s)=1.96TeV to date.

-###Top Quark Spin Correlations and Leptonic Forward-Backward Asymmetries at D0
+###Thesis: Top Quark Spin Correlations and Leptonic Forward-Backward Asymmetries at D0

 [inspire entry][thesis]